 International platform for architects, engineers, scientists and the building industry

-The conference will be held in English and German languages.
+The conference will be conducted in the English language.

 Cinzia Abbate, AeV Architetti, Rome, Italy